systechafrica/systechafrica.github.io/introduction/introduction.md

-### Introduction
+## Introduction

-FundMaster Xe is the latest version of FundMaster - the most advanced Pension Administration and Investments Management System – designed for the African pension industry.
-It caters for the core functions of retirement benefits and pension funds administration for both private and public employee retirement organizations.
+FundMaster Xe caters for the core functions of retirement benefits and pension funds administration for both private and public employee retirement organizations.
 The System Core Modules include: